 Official U.S. Navy Photo, 1982

 Six Month Deployment to the Indian Ocean

 In 1990 Dejnožka visited some fifty relatives and friends in Bohemia, Moravia, and Slovakia after their liberation from Soviet domination.
 In 1991 he entered the University of Michigan School of Law at Ann Arbor, but took a two year leave of absence as Visiting Scholar in Philosophy in the Rackham School of Graduate Studies.
 In 1992 he married Chung Hwa Choi, born in Seoul, South Korea.
 He earned his J.D. in law in 1996, and was then a Visiting Scholar in Law and Philosophy in the Rackham School of Graduate Studies until 2001.
 He has been a Research Fellow of Union College since 1980.
-After serving as law clerk and judicial attorney to Hon.
-Bill Callahan, Circuit Court of Wayne County, Michigan from March 1997 to November 1998, general civil and family law dockets, he became a Domestic Relations Specialist at Wayne County Friend of the Court from November 1998 to January 2018, processing about a thousand family law cases a year, including divorces, paternity cases, child support cases, and interstate cases.
+He served as law clerk and judicial attorney to Hon.
+Bill Callahan, Circuit Court of Wayne County, Michigan from March 1997 to November 1998, general civil and family law dockets.
+Then he served as Domestic Relations Specialist at Wayne County Friend of the Court from November 1998 to January 2018, processing about a thousand family law cases a year, including divorces, paternity cases, child support cases, and interstate cases.
 He retired on January 8, 2018.
 Thus he served a total of almost 21 years at Wayne County Circuit Court.
-He was a member of the Master Lawyers Section of the Michigan Bar and a member of the Maryland Bar.
+He was a member of the Master Lawyers Section of the Michigan Bar, and remains a member of the Maryland Bar.
 The Dejnožkas have two daughters, Julie and Marina, who are currently both serving their country on active duty in the U.S. Navy.

 Note on correct spelling and pronunciation of author’s name